Report: Brevard County mother gives birth to twins on toilet, puts one in trash

 Thomas said she began to feel ill at work and went home to lay down on the couch, investigators said.

-She told them she went to the restroom and gave birth over a toilet, investigators said.
+She told them she went to the bathroom and gave birth over a toilet, investigators said.

 Thomas told investigators she cut off the boy’s umbilical cord with a pair of scissors, placed the boy inside a blue shirt and began “cleaning up the mess,” documents said.